emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 - Referee does not have players piped into it.
 It almost seems like it has to access the players through the given board, which inverts the control of the game flow.

+- Implementation classes are not consistent with their interfaces in Design (e.g. rule_checker)
+- Implementation classes also don't "extend" the interfaces
-- These interfaces seem to accomplish the needed testing tasks, but have no forethought for the actual Santorini game.
+- These interfaces/implementation classes seem to accomplish the needed testing tasks, but have no forethought for the actual Santorini game.

 Solution:
 - Fix literally every interface

-We are psychopaths and will come for them...
+They've woken the psychopaths in us

+Changes:
+    Player Interface:
+    - Place, move and build all take in a copy of the board game
+    - Constructor takes in a RuleChecker

+    RuleChecker Interface:
+    - Replaced all methods with methods of provided implementation class so that rule checker has an instance of the board state at all times

 Added player.py in Player for player implementation.